 Turn lever to normal flow position for daily use.
-Turn to by-pass for winterizing
+Turn to by-pass for winterizing.
+Lever is located under roadside front sofa at water heater.

 DRAIN VALVES SAFARI

 The line drain valves have been moved to the exterior of the coach for easier access.
 If you look between your tires you can see a "box" that is a few inches lower than the trailer frame.
 This "box" or pan supports the water tank.